Čedomilj Mijatović: Efforts to reform the Serbian Orthodox Church

-Miјatović's wife was a member of the Wesleyan Church and was able to imbue her husband with nonconformist religious devotion.
+Mijatović's wife was a member of the Wesleyan Church and was able to imbue her husband with nonconformist religious devotion.
 However, he always remained faithful to the Serbian Orthodox Church but wanted to bring some religious zeal into it.
 That was not a very popular task in Serbia of his time.
 He found a collaborator in this endeavor in the person of a Belgrade priest Aleksa Ilić who established a religious monthly Hrishchanski Vesnik (Christian Messenger, in Serbian Cyrillic: Хришћански весник), the first journal dedicated to a religious revival in Serbia.
-A Scottish philanthropist Francis Mackenzie who settled in Belgrade helped this project materially and Miјatović remained one of the main contributors of the journal.
+A Scottish philanthropist Francis Mackenzie who settled in Belgrade helped this project materially and Mijatović remained one of the main contributors of the journal.

 He was the most active and influential Serbian translator from English during the 19th century.
 The bibliography of his translations includes about a dozen titles.
 Most of them deal with religious topics.
 That was his effort to contribute to a religious revival.
 His translations into Serbian include sermons of well-known British preachers such as Dr. Charles Haddon Spurgeon, Canon Henry Parry Liddon and Dr. Macduff.
 He also translated John Bunyan's The Pilgrim's Progress and Dr. David Brown's Commentaries to the Gospels.